-Re-View Textile is an established contemporary textile network, founded by Christine Toh and Susan Comer in 2009.
+Re-View Textile is a textile network, founded by Christine Toh and Susan Comer in 2009.
 The group draws its members from the Liverpool City Region and meets regularly to exchange ideas and create opportunities to exhibit as a group.

-The group members all have an interest in promoting textile arts and work in a variety of disciplines including fine art, design, fashion, interior, installation art, theatre and video.
+The group members all have an interest in promoting textile arts and work in a variety of disciplines including fine art, design, fashion, interiors, installation art, and video.

-Re-View Textile have been involved in a number of exhibitions since the group formed in 2009.
+Re-View Textile have exhibited regularly since the group formed in 2009.

 In 2010 the group was invited to exhibit along side The Bed-In event hosted by the Bluecoat as part of the John Lennon tribute season held to celebrate his 70th birthday of October 9th and to commemorate his death on December 9th 1980.
 The group created a wall hanging using stitch and collage that represented all of their dreams of peace and hopes for the future.